tom-howard/ros2/docs/course/part2.md

 1. Enter ++ctrl+c++ in **TERMINAL 3** to stop the message from being published.

-    What happens to the robot when you stop the `ros2 topic pub` command?
+    Notice that **the robot carries on moving** even when you stop the `ros2 topic pub` process...

-    ... it keeps on moving at the requested velocity!

-    In order to make the robot actually stop, we need to publish a *new* message containing alternative velocity commands.
+    In order to make the robot *actually* stop, we need to publish a *new* message containing alternative velocity commands.

 1. In **TERMINAL 3** press the ++up++ key on your keyboard to recall the previous command, but don't press ++enter++ just yet!
 Now press the ++left++ key to track back through the message and change the velocity field values back to `0.0` in order to now make the robot **stop**.